OxWearables/RMLHDS/_posts/2023-03-01-virtual-environments.md

 In `venv`, simply delete the folder that you created with `venv`.

+## Environment managers and Package managers
+`venv` is an environment manager

+`pip` is a package manager

+`conda` is both a package & environment manager, plus other data sciency tools

+You _could_ use both `pip` and `conda` for package management, but we recommend that you don't mix them and stick to one.

+*Best practice*: Using `conda` to manage the *environment*, and `pip` to manage the *packages*.

 ## Use `venv` or `conda`?
 The most obvious difference is the place where environments are stored. `venv` keeps it near your project files whereas `conda` stores it somewhere in its folder.
 On the other hand, this means that Conda environments are more easily accesible globally: If we want to activate some environment, we don't need to remember where it was installed (see Step 4).